-The test the legislation applies is whether the mismatch would still arise if the instrument was a debt instrument in the payee country, and entered into by a payee of usual or ordinary status for a person in the payee's class.
+The test the legislation applies is whether the mismatch would still arise if the classification of the instrument were varied in the payee country, and the instrument was held by a payee of usual or ordinary status for a person in the payee's class.
 If it would, then the mismatch should be attributed to the classification of the instrument, rather than the status of the taxpayer or the context in which the instrument is held, and section FH 3 can apply to the New Zealand payer.